 Parental sleep deprivation is a thing, I’m sure of it.
 In fact, I’m so sure that I’ve set out the five stages below.
 It won’t help you to feel less tired, but at least you know what you’re in for.
 That, and you’re not alone!

 As a new parent, you are likely to have received the well-meaning advice to “sleep when the baby sleeps”.
 Regardless of whether or not this is possible, you’re probably still tired.
 VERY tired.
-So tired that the Clangers theme tune has you dozing off mid feed.
+So tired that you are in a constant state of brain fog wondering if you’ll ever sleep again.
 Welcome to the joyous cycle of parental sleep deprivation:

 You can totally boss this!
 Now, where’s that cake again…